By Anne Fonda

 Watch this video on how HVAC systems work to learn more details on heating and cooling systems and refrigerant’s role in the process.

 CFCs like R-22 have been phased out due to their ozone-depleting effects.
-Similarly, new regulations call for the phasing out of HFCs such as R-410A because of their high global warming potential (GWP).
+Similarly, more recent HVAC industry regulations call for the phasing out of HFCs such as R-410A refrigerant because of their high global warming potential (GWP).

 The newest refrigerants are HFOs.
 These refrigerants were developed due to the Environmental Protection Agency (EPA) phase-out of higher GWP refrigerants.
-HFOs have a lower GWP and zero ozone depletion potential (ODP) than HFCs or HCFCs.
+HFOs have a lower GWP than HFCs or HCFCs, and they also have a zero-ozone depletion potential (ODP).

 Anne Fonda, Content Writer at Trane Technologies